Vanuatu passport

-The Vanuatu passport is an international travel document that is issued to Vanuatu citizens.
+The Vanuatu passport is an international travel document issued to Vanuatu citizens.

 Basic appearance

 Ordinary passports have green covers.
-According to law, the passport is required to show on its cover the coat of arms of Vanuatu as well as the text "Republic of Vanuatu" and "Passport" in both English and French (the two official languages).
+According to law, the passport is required to show on its cover the coat of arms of Vanuatu as well as the text "Republic of Vanuatu" and "Passport" in both English and French (two of the official languages).
 Inside, the following bilingual text appears: